bvdlingen/sensortweets/README.md

 3. The final script is meant to be scheduled using cron or a systemd timer.

+requirements:
+- nodejs
+- npm
+- capture-website-cli
+- python
+Only docker is needed for the alternative script

 Local initiative @ partij voor de dieren Utrecht, The Netherlands.